Avoid the Common PCB Circuit Design Mistakes

 PCB Circuit Design Mistakes Waste Your Time and Money

-You know PCB circuit design cost your much time and energy, and if some design mistakes flow to the PCB manufacturing stage (I know you will never go wrong, but maybe you were just too tired at that time and no coffee...), they will cause difficulties to the manufacturing, lead to an unexpected delay even waste double or triple your cost.
+You know PCB circuit design cost your much time and energy, and if some design mistakes flow to the PCB manufacturing stage (I know you will never go wrong, but maybe you were just too tired at that time without coffee...), they will cause difficulties to board manufacturing, lead to an unexpected delay even waste double or triple your cost.

 We have seen too many failures caused by little PCB circuit design mistakes and listed out the common 12 errors for your reference to avoid.

 1. Pads Overlap.

 Causes holes overlapping, which will lead to drilling failure and hole damage,

 In the multi-layer PCB, that one pad possesses multiple properties may cause connection errors.

 Unreasonable design, such as putting components in the Bottom layer, or setting TOP layer as the soldering surface,

 There is a lot of design garbage on each layer, such as unconnected lines, useless borders, labels, etc.

 3. Unreasonable Overlays.